 In a case of a serious incident or repeat offense of academic misconduct that is upheld through a hearing, the Hearing Officer and the faculty member/instructor shall decide whether the student’s transcript will be marked with a notation of “AM,” which will be explained on the student’s transcript as a “finding of Academic Misconduct.”
 A notation of “AM” will be made on the student’s transcript only if the Hearing Officer and the faculty member/instructor agree that this penalty should be imposed.

 Grades marked on the student’s transcript with the designation “AM” will not be eligible for the Repeat/Delete Policy.

 Information about incidents of academic misconduct is kept on file in the Student Resolution Center office.
 No further action is initiated unless the incident constitutes a major infraction, the student has a prior record of University infractions, or there are subsequent reports of misconduct.

-The Student Conduct Code exists to notify students, faculty, and staff of the specific expectations Colorado State University holds related to student behavior and the rights and responsibilities that accompany being a student and participating in student clubs or organizations.
+The Student Conduct Code exists to notify students, faculty, and staff of the specific expectations Colorado State University holds related to student behavior and the rights and responsibilities that accompany being a student and participating in student organizations.

 The Student Conduct Code is available: